techidaily/site-youtube-webster/source/_posts/n-2024-techno-gamers-income-revolution.md

 If you're satisfied with the edited video, click the **Export** button, then select MP4, WebM, or MP4 AV1 as the target format.
 Now name your video, choose a folder path, and export it.
 Remember that you can also directly upload videos on YouTube by clicking the **YouTube** tab.

-## Hot FAQs on Techno Gamerz

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Hot FAQs on Techno Gamerz

 ### 1\.
 Who earns more between Techno Gamerz and Carry Minati?

 Techno Gamerz is not alone in Indian YouTube vlogging.
 CarryMinati is another top YouTuber in India, with 36.90 million followers.
 This YouTuber earns more than 25 Lakhs per month with annual revenue of at least 3 Crore Rupees.
 According to reports, Carry Minati (Ajey Nagar) has over $5 million in net worth.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2\.
 How much does Techno Gamerz earn from one video?